We are proud to be No.1 on Stonewall’s 2022 Top 100 Employers List.

-Macquarie’s Pride EMEA employee network group (Pride EMEA) aims to empower LGBTQ+ colleagues, clients, communities, and allies, by building an environment where everyone has equitable opportunities.
-The Pride EMEA network is made up of over 700 members of Macquarie staff – representing around a third of the staff population in this region.
+Macquarie’s Pride EMEA ENG aims to empower LGBTQ+ colleagues, clients, communities, and allies, by building an environment where everyone has equitable opportunities.
+The Pride EMEA ENG is made up of over 700 members of Macquarie staff – representing around a third of the staff population in this region.
 The network is regularly consulted on Macquarie’s inclusion work and runs a formal ‘reverse mentoring’ scheme to support senior leaders to develop their understanding of an LGBTQ+ inclusive workplace.

-This year Macquarie’s Pride Month celebrations comprised of a number of virtual events ranging from educational sessions on intersectionality, becoming the headline sponsor of the 2022 British LGBT Awards, and staff sharing their own personal experiences as members of the LGBTQ+ community at work.
-In the regionally headquartered London office, an impressive 32-foot Pride Progress flag featured in the atrium as well as important messaging around inclusivity in the lobby.
+This year’s Pride Month celebrations are shaping up to be the biggest yet - comprising several events ranging from educational sessions on intersectionality, becoming the headline sponsor of the 2022 British LGBT Awards, and staff sharing their personal experiences as members of the LGBTQ+ community at Macquarie.
+In the regionally headquartered London office, an impressive 50-foot Pride Progress flag featured in the atrium as well as important messaging around LGBTQ+ inclusivity in the lobby.
 Where a 50-foot flag doesn’t fit across our other offices, we have provided smaller Progress flags and other themed decorations.

-While the celebrations run until mid-July, the network’s activities continue well beyond that.
-“Pride Month for us is in many ways a continuation of what we do throughout the year, which is acknowledging the achievements of the LGBTQ+ community and highlighting the work still to do,” explains, Harry Clifton, co-chair of Pride EMEA.
+While the celebrations run across the month, the business of celebrating our differences and embracing DEI continues year-round.
+“Pride Month for us is in many ways a continuation of what we do throughout the year, which is acknowledging the achievements of the LGBTQ+ community and highlighting the work still to do,” explains, Harry -Walton (he/him), co-chair of Pride EMEA.
 “It’s just that during Pride Month, our activity is much more of a celebration.”

-“It’s important that we have external visibility so that our clients, communities and potential new recruits can see the work that we’re doing and the type of organisation we are,” says Charlie Clark, co-chair of Pride EMEA.
-“This year, our chosen charity is the Outside Project, an LGBTQ+ community shelter and place for domestic abuse refuge.
+“It’s important that we have external visibility so that our clients, communities and potential new recruits can see the work that we’re doing and the type of organisation we are,” says Charlie Clark (he/him), co-chair of Pride EMEA.
+“Our chosen charity is the Outside Project, an LGBTQ+ community shelter and place for domestic abuse refuge.
 The choice of charity is voted on each year by the committee.”

 Macquarie has also led on a wide range of awareness-raising intersectional activities.
-Recent events, driven by the Pride network, have placed focus on intersectionality and those who identify as LGBTQ+ alongside other social characterisations.
-The growing importance of intersectionality has allowed the Pride network to collaborate with Macquarie’s Fusion employee network group which seeks to empower colleagues of different races, ethnicities, cultures, and faiths.
+Recent events, driven by the Pride network, have placed focus those who identify as LGBTQ+ alongside other social characterisations.
+The growing importance of intersectionality has allowed the Pride network to collaborate with Macquarie’s Fusion Employee Network Group which seeks to empower colleagues of different races, ethnicities, cultures, and faiths.

 “It’s really important to us that as an employer Macquarie places trust in the committee to do what they believe they need to.
 It means people really put their hearts into it and are proud to be ambassadors and allies of the LGBTQ+ community.”